 It is the Group's policy to closely monitor fuel price movements.
-Certain subsidiaries of the Group have entered into price cap arrangements to limit the risk exposure in the event that oil prices rise above the cap level during the year ended 31 December 2022.
-The Group had not entered into any fuel oil swap contract during the years ended 31 December 2023 and 2022.
+The Group had not entered into any fuel oil swap contract during the years ended 31 December 2024 and 2023.

 (f) Fair values measurement

 (i) Financial instruments measured at fair value